Modeling and Discovering Direct Causes for Predictive Models: Optimization with an Independence Rule

 \begin{definition} A variable set \(\V\) is said to be \underline{I-decomposable} wrt distribution \(\Pr\) if \(\V\) can be partitioned into non-empty sets \(\V_1\) and \(\V_2\) where \(\II_{\Pr}(\V_1, \emptyset, \V_2).\) \end{definition}

-The notion of I-decomposability can be used as follows.
-Suppose we want to test \(\II_{\Pr}(X, \Z, Y)\), the classical way is to apply \(\chi^2\)-test (or \(G\)-test), which can be quite time consuming if the sample size is large.
-However, if we further know that \(\Z' = (\Z \cup \{X\})\) is I-decomposable, we can immediately conclude that the independence does not hold and skip the independence test for the following reason.
-Given that \(\Z'\) is I-decomposable, we can partition \(\Z'\) into independent sets \(\Z_1, \Z_2\) where \(X \in \Z_1.\) Since we test independence with an increasing size of conditioned set, we must have already tested and concluded \(\overline{\II_{\Pr}}(X, \Z_1 \setminus \{X\}, Y),\) which implies that \(\overline{\II_{\Pr}}(X, \Z, Y)\) by Theorem~\ref{thm:indep}.
+We can employ the notion of I-decomposability as follows.
+Suppose we want to test \(\II_{\Pr}(X, \Z, Y)\), the classical method applies an independence test, which can be quite time consuming under large samples.
+On the other hand, suppose we know that \(\Z' = (\Z \cup \{X\})\) is I-decomposable, we can skip the independence test and immediately conclude that the independence does not hold for the following reason.
+Given that \(\Z'\) is I-decomposable, we can partition \(\Z'\) into independent sets \(\Z_1, \Z_2\) where \(X \in \Z_1.\) Since adjacency search checks independence with an increasing size of conditioned set, it must have already concluded \(\overline{\II_{\Pr}}(X, \Z_1 \setminus \{X\}, Y).\) This implies \(\overline{\II_{\Pr}}(X, \Z, Y)\) by Theorem~\ref{thm:indep}.
 To illustrate, consider a distribution \(\Pr\) that is a P-MAP of the predictive graph in Figure~\ref{sfig:fig2-g2}.
-During the adjacency search , we can skip the independence test \(\II_{\Pr}(Y, \{A,D\}, B)\) given the fact that \(\II_{\Pr}(B, \emptyset, \{A,D\})\) and \(\overline{\II_{\Pr}}(Y, \emptyset, B).\) We insert this type of optimization as a precondition in line~7 of Algorithm~\ref{alg:direct-causes} and will call it the \emph{I-decomposability rule}.
+During adjacency search, we can skip the independence test \(\II_{\Pr}(Y, \{A,D\}, B)\) since we already know \(\II_{\Pr}(B, \emptyset, \{A,D\})\) and \(\overline{\II_{\Pr}}(Y, \emptyset, B).\) We call this optimization technique the \emph{I-decomposability rule} and insert it as a precondition to Algorithm~\ref{alg:direct-causes} line~7.